 Attached to the practice, we have a full range of community staff, including district nurses, health visitors, midwives, treatment room nurses and community psychiatric nurses.
-In addition, our own practice nurses - Sisters Wendy Moore, Siobhan Riordan, Simone Whitcher and Sue Barnes run clinics for:
+In addition, our own practice nurses - Sisters Wendy Jameson, Siobhan Riordan, Simone Whitcher and Sue Barnes run clinics for:

 - Heart Disease